 |Pine Run Mill|

-I was lucky in that I’d already done most of the research I needed for Ashland County.
+I'm lucky in that I’ve already done most of the research I need for Ashland County.
 These pages are not, of course, for some academic treatise.
 They are family friendly info-mation summaries; and I’m happy with the result.
 All of the pages may be fine-tuned at the end of my blitz but, at least, we have a start.